 Q1: What was the first competition where you represented Team Canada?
 When was it?

-I represented Canada for the first time at the 2019 Pan American Championships in Guatemala.
+I first represented Canada as a 55kg lifters at the 2019 Pan Am Championships in Guatemala

 Q2: Did you compete in other sports before weightlifting?
 If yes, which ones and at what level?